fhsjaagshs/mystic/readme.markdown

 Some of the comments you'll see are:
 `MIXED_ARGS` - Takes args like so: `t.serial :id, :unique, :other => "opts", :primary_key`.
 Quite mixed, eh?

+### Running the tests

+You'll need to install Postgres so that it's available on localhost

 TODO
 -